 As an annual event, the Marshall Fire Department brings a rodeo to Madison on the day before the 4th of July for 2 nights.
 Experience the calf-roping, rodeo bulls, and rodeo clowns and all the other traditional events.
 Beginning at 8pm and on the 4th of July, followed by fireworks.
 Adults $10 and Children $5.
 For information, contact The Marshall Fire Department 828 649-2660.

 Hot Doggett 100 Bicycle Ride

 Mars Hill NC 28754

-Mark your calendars now to come join us in July for the 6th Annual HOT DOGGETT 100 and DEVIL’S FORK METRIC CENTURY RIDE.
+Mark your calendars now to come join us in July for the 6th Annual HOT DOGGETT 100 and DEVIL’S FORK METRIC CENTURY RIDE and THE BIG LAUREL GRIND.
 This year’s event was a great time for all of the riders and next year’s event will be even better.
 We had over 300 riders this year and we are expecting many more in 2010.
 We will have the same challenging 100 mile and 100 kilometer closed loop courses as last year.
 Our 100 mile course covers some of the most scenic and lightly traveled roads anywhere in western North Carolina.
 Those of you who are seeking a challenge will find it in the 9,600 feet of ascension on that course.

 Skirmish at Warm Springs Encampment (Civil War re-enactment)

 May 29 – 31, 2015 in Hot Springs, NC